minkphp/docs/en/index.rst

 start/stop or traverse page in that particular browser emulator - it only knows what driver method it should call in order to do this.

-Mink comes with three drivers out of the box:
+Mink v1.2 comes with four drivers out of the box:

 * ``GoutteDriver`` - provides a bridge for `Goutte <https://github.com/fabpot/goutte>`_
   headless browser.
 Goutte is a classical pure-php headless browser, written by